 It’s also helpful to keep in mind that costs to operate a business vary widely.
 Large dealerships with multiple locations have different cost structures than small dealerships.
 Some dealerships compete on price alone, while others may charge more but provide significantly better customer service.
 It may be worth paying a little bit more for your hot tub to have the peace of mind of knowing that your local dealer will be there for you 10 to 20 years down the road.

 The level of service provided affects the price of the hot tub.
 It makes sense that someone who picks up and installs his or her own spa will spend less than a customer whose dealer handles delivery, installation and setup.

 Some dealers put great emphasis on developing a relationship with each customer.
-Since first-time buyers typically know little about hot tubs initially, white glove service is a comfort to many and often worth a slightly higher price.
+Since first-time buyeras typically know little about hot tubs initially, white-glove service is a comfort to many and often worth a slightly higher price.

 In the hot tub market, brand integrity and reputation are huge considerations.
 Ask who will help you if a problem arises.
 Does the brand you’re purchasing have a reliable warranty?
-Do they guarantee access to service support and parts for years beyond your purchase?
+Does it have access to service support and parts for years after your purchase?
 The best hot tub brands and dealers are fully accountable.
 They openly engage, listen to and respond to their customers.
 A dealer’s (and brand’s) longevity, along with customer reviews can give you some insight into the level of service you can expect.